Room Color Combination Ideas Designers Actually Use (And Why They Work)

 Ignoring Undertones and Natural Light Direction

-You’ll need to test paint samples on multiple walls, observing them at different times throughout the day.
-What looks like a crisp white in morning light might reveal pink or yellow undertones by evening.
+Paint large samples on multiple walls, observe them at different times of day, and understand that what looks like a crisp white in morning light might reveal pink or yellow undertones by evening.

 Room Color Combination Ideas Based on Natural Light